MRKH syndrome

 Surgical reconstruction has also been successful.

-Method 1 – skin grafts are taken from the thigh or buttock used to create a ‘neovagina’ (a new vagina).
-Scarring can be an issue, and the process takes many, many months to completion.
+Method 1 – skin grafts are taken from the thigh or buttock and used to create a ‘neovagina’ (a new vagina) via a vaginoplasty procedure.
+Scarring can be an issue, and the process takes many, many months to complete.
 Dilation will always be required.
-Neovaginas have their own type of microbiome.
+Neovaginas have their own type of microbiome that requires care.

 Method 3 – use intestinal tissue (colovagina), since this tissue keeps blood supply.
 Many people find this surgery to be the most satisfactory.